 Now that you know just a little bit more about what asphalt shingles are, what are their disadvantages?

-What Are the Drawbacks of Asphalt Shingles?
+The Drawbacks of Asphalt Shingles?

 Though asphalt shingles aren't an unusual choice among homeowners, there are a few things that you should consider before choosing them.
 This isn't to say they're "bad," it's just better to know all the facts before picking a new roofing material.